clarkgrubb/data-tools/doc/TOUR.md

 XLSX is a ZIP archive of mostly XML files.
 The `unzip -l` command can be used to inspect the archive.

+Excel provides the ability to export data in a CSV or TSV format.
+One exports by choosing the format when saving the workbook.
+The CSV formats all use 8-bit encodings and are not recommended since Excel spreadsheets can contain Unicode data.
+To export as TSV, look for the "Unicode Text" or "UTF-16 Unicode Text" option.
+The file suffix will be `.txt`.
+The character encoding is UTF-16 and can be converted using `iconv`:

+    iconv -f utf-16 -t utf-8 < foo.txt > foo.tsv

+Using Excel to export the data requires having Excel, which is not free.
+Also Excel must be run in a desktop environment and is difficult to automate.
+So the *data tools* include the script `xslx-to-cv` so the operation can be performed from the command line.
 To extract the sheets from a workbook as CSV files, run this:

     $ xlsx-to-csv WORKBOOK.xlsx OUTPUT_DIR